christianalfoni/EmptyBox/cerebral/markdown/immutablestore.md

 // Instantiate the model
 const model = Model(state);

-// Any default input you want each action to receive.
+// Any services you want each action to receive.
 In this
-// example we pass in superagent ajax library const defaultInput = {
+// example we pass in superagent ajax library const services = {
-  utils: {
   request: request
-  }
 };

 // Instantiate the controller
-export default Controller(model, defaultInput);
+export default Controller(model, services);
 ```